-The Board is not establishing a sunset date for this proposed regulation, since it is needed for the Department to carry out its statutory authority.
-The Department would closely monitor this proposed regulation after promulgation as a final-form regulation for its effectiveness and recommend updates to the Board as necessary.
+The Board is not establishing a sunset date for this final-form regulation, since it is needed for the Department to carry out its statutory authority.
+The Department will closely monitor this final-form rulemaking after promulgation as a final-form regulation for its effectiveness and recommend updates to the Board as necessary.